 Fund Policy.
-Until 2009, the Tensas Parish Sheriff's Office recognized the cost of providing postemployment medical and life benefits (Tensas Parish Sheriff's Office portion of the retiree medical and life benefit premiums) as an expense when the benefit premiums were due and thus financed the cost of the postemployment benefits on a pay-as-you-go basis.
-In 2011/2012, Tensas Parish Sheriff's Office portion of health care funding cost for retired employees totaled \$24,015.
+Until 2009, the Tensas Parish Sheriff's Office recognized the cost of providing postemployment medical and life benefits (Tensas Parish Sheriff's Office's portion of the retiree medical and life benefit premiums) as an expense when the benefit premiums were due and thus financed the cost of the post-employment benefits on a pay-as-you-go basis.
+In 2013 and 2012, the Tensas Parish Sheriff's Office's portion of health care and life insurance funding cost for retired employees totaled \$12,281 and \$24,015, respectively.

-Effective with the Fiscal Year beginning July 1, 2009, Tensas Parish Sheriff's Office implemented Government Accounting Standards Board Statement Number 45, Accounting and Financial Reporting by Employers for Post employment Benefits Other than Pensions (GASB 45).
+Effective July 1, 2009, the Tensas Parish Sheriff's Office implemented Government Accounting Standards Board Statement Number 45, Accounting and Financial Reporting by Employers for Post employment Benefits Other than Pensions (GASB 45).
+This amount was applied toward the Net OPEB Benefit Obligation as shown in the following table.